frenzymath/reap/README.md

 ## Installation

 Just add a line to `lakefile.lean` or `lakefile.toml` to require the package.
+Make sure the lean-toolchain is on `v4.16.0`, which works best with our prover model.

 ```lean4
 require "reap" from git "https://github.com/frenzymath/reap.git"